Ansonymous/MAT---MySQL-Analysis-Tool/Read Me First.md

 - Added 'num state' command for counting number of changes including insert, delete and update statement
 - Bugs fixed and improved performance

+- v1.4 will release soon
+- Added 'show tables' command for showing tables in MySQL database
+- Added 'show databases' command for showing database name and number of tables in MySQL database
+- Bugs fixed and improved performance

 # Warning
 This is a prototype, it contains several bugs and lack of features.
 I'm not responsible for your lost, please be careful.
 Tool only works if MySQL database enabled binary log